ForrestPi/CV/README.md

 # CV
-some codes about computer vision
+some codes about computer vision.
+Using opencv